4.2 Calculations using decimals

 - You go on holiday to Italy.
 The rate of exchange is £1 = €1.4.
 How many euros do you get for £8?

-- You go shopping for workwear for you and three colleagues, and the total cost of the PPE equipment is £56.60.
+- You go out for a meal with three friends, and the total cost of the meal is £56.60.
 You decide to split the bill equally.
 How much do each of you pay?

 - Convert 6.25 m to cm.

 - The answers are as follows: